innodatalabs/innodatalabs.github.io/_posts/2017-10-24-automating-ml-training-with-jenkins-pipelines.md

 apt update; apt install virtualenv -y
 ```

 But...
-That does not work on a newly started EC2!
-The reason being that newly created instances automatically run
+That does not work on the newly started EC2!

-updates at instance creation time, in the background.
-Instance may seem ready to work, but some `apt` process(es) are
+The reason being that newly created instances automatically run updates at instance creation time, in the background.
-running in background, keeping `apt lock`.
+Instance may seem ready to work, but some `apt` process(es) are running in background, keeping `apt lock`.
+Attempt to
+eun out `apt install` will result in the error aquiring the lock.

 We need to wait for the background updates to complete before installing our packages.